patillacode/twitter-race/README.md

 # twitter-race
-Console output python hastag tracker
+Python - twitter hashtag tracker [console based]
 Keep track of different hashtags and see who is winning

 # Install